-The Network allows for organizations and individuals throughout Colorado to collaborate to make a positive impact on the health of our state pollinators.
+Colorado Pollinator Network was established in 2016 to support organizations and individuals throughout Colorado in collaborating to make a positive impact on the health of our state pollinators.
 This group shares information about the best practices, resources and knowledge to support education initiatives, conservation, restoration and creation of habitat and research on pollinators in the state.